MrWhiteX/coinPrice/README.md

-# Countries App
+# CoinPrice

-"Countries" is a React application used to display information about the countries of the world.
+"CoinPrice" is a React application used to display information about the cryptocurrency.

 ## Installation